Aparallactus modestus

-Aparallactus modestus, or the western forest centipede-eater, is a species of venomous rear-fanged snake in the Atractaspididae family.
+Aparallactus modestus, or the western forest centipede-eater, is a species of mildly venomous rear-fanged snake in the Atractaspididae family.

 Geographic range

 It is endemic to Africa, and is found in the Central African Republic, Uganda, the Democratic Republic of the Congo, Cameroon, Nigeria, Togo, Benin, Ghana, Ivory Coast, Liberia, Sierra Leone, and Gabon.

 Description

 Dorsally Aparallactus modestus is dark olive-gray, the scales more or less distinctly edged with black.
 The ventrals and subcaudals are yellowish, olive-gray, or yellowish dotted or spotted with gray, the spots sometimes forming a median series.

 Adults may attain a total length of 54 cm, with a tail 7.5 cm long.

 Maxillary teeth 11 or 12, the last two enlarged and feebly grooved on the inner side.
 Anterior mandibular teeth longest.
 Head small, not distinct from neck.
 Eye small, with round pupil.
 Nostril between two nasals; no loreal; parietal in contact with upper labials.
 Body cylindrical; tail moderate.
 Dorsal scales smooth, without pits, in 15 rows.
 Ventrals rounded, subcaudals single.

 Portion of rostral visible from above ½ as long as its distance from the frontal.
 Internasals shorter than prefrontals.
 Frontal 1⅓ to 1½ as long as broad, as long as or longer than its distance from the end of the snout, shorter than the parietals.
 One preocular, in contact with the posterior nasal.
 One or two postoculars.
 A single temporal.
 Seven upper labials, third and fourth entering the eye, sixth or fifth and sixth in contact with the parietal.
 Four lower labials in contact with the anterior chin shield.
 Anterior chin shields slightly longer than posterior chin shields.